Prisoner of Love (Hikaru Utada song): Promotion

-The music video, which gives a informal view on Utada's creative process.
+The music video, which gives an informal view on Utada's creative process.

 "Prisoner of Love" (Quiet Version) serves as the insert song for the Japanese television drama, Last Friends, while the original version is used in the opening theme.
 The song was performed during Utada's two date concert series Wild Life in December 2010.

 The video for "Prisoner of Love", directed by Wataru Takeishi, features Utada writing, arranging, and composing the song.
 They are seen doing push-ups and punching the air, while the scene switches back to them crafting the song and having writer's block.
 This was Utada's idea, and almost all of the items in the video, including the various equipment, lyric notebooks, work table, sofa, etc., are their personal belongings.

 The video is the first to use various references to Utada's U3 blog.
 They are seen peeling and eating an orange-like fruit called a mikan, and in their blog they mentioned having a surplus of them.
 They are also seen drawing their inventive superhero, Super-Kuman, based on Kuma Chang, their stuffed bear, which is the subject for the song "Boku wa Kuma".